bhaddacak/bhaddacak.github.io/_pages/cribudstu.md

 Why do Buddhists need CBS?
 This is a pressing problem in our time, which is called *post-truth*[^posttruth] era.
 In short, If you are not critical enough on everything nowadays, you are likely to be a victim of manipulations.
 Apart from politics, from which the notion of *post-truth* originated, religion is also one of the most active domain that reality is manipulated, or ignored completely, for various benefits, sometimes not the benefits for the adherents themselves but just for those who control the narration of truth.

 [^posttruth]: "[P]ost-truth amounts to a form of ideological supremacy, whereby its practitioners are trying to compel someone to believe in something whether there is good evidence for it or not."
-Lee McIntyre, 2018, *Post-Truth*, The MIT Press, page 13.
+Lee McIntyre, 2018, *Post-Truth*, The MIT Press, p.
+13.

 Most religious adherents normally believe, without using proper reasoning, that what is told from authorities is the unquestionable, unchallengeable truth.
 That is a sign of unhealthy condition of their being, because they can be moved in any direction, or do anything complying with the controllers' will and benefits.